apache/allura/README.markdown

     ~$ sudo aptitude install mongodb-server rabbitmq-server

+If you are using a different base system, make sure you have Mongo 1.8 or better.
+If you need to upgrade, you can download the latest from <http://www.mongodb.org/downloads>

 ## Setting up a virtual python environment

 The first step to installing the Forge platform is installing a virtual environment via `virtualenv`.
 This helps keep our distribution python installation clean.